tomoko3seven/ForgeBorn/CONTRIBUTING.md

 ## Code Style

-Consistent formatting and linting rules are enforced:-->
+Consistent formatting and linting rules are enforced:

 1. Run `npm install` to install dependencies.
 2. Format your code by running: